 Note that the path alongside the road between the rivers may flood after high rain; the road itself may close after particularly heavy rain.
 In such conditions, please check the web to discover the road's current status.

 Cross the bridge to immediately reach a roundabout with the B1050, which comes in from the right.
 At the roundabout, carefully cross the A1123 to reach the southern side of the road and follow the B1050 south towards Hermitage Lock and a bridge over the river.
-However after about ten yards, and before the bridge is reached, carefully cross the B1050 to reach the other (eastern) side.
-Take a footpath leading off to the left through a gap in a wooden fence.
-This path runs between fences to reach some wooden steps that lead down to the base of an arched footbridge over a marina entrance.
+However after about ten metres, and before the bridge is reached, carefully cross the B1050 to reach the other (eastern) side.
+Head through a gap in a wooden fence to join a path that runs between fences to reach some wooden steps that lead down to the base of an arched footbridge over a marina entrance.

 Continue on along the floodbank.
 After two-thirds of a mile Haddenham pumping station is reached on the left.
 Continue along the floodbank with the river on the right; after another 0.8 miles High Bridge is reached over the river at TL43837217.
 This bridge carries the ancient Aldreth Causeway route across the river.
 Do not cross it.

 Instead, cross the track, climb back onto the floodbank, and follow it as it twists and turns with the river away to the right.
-After 3.3 miles the floodbank squeezes between a hedge and cottage on the left and the river; a few yards past the cottage, join a driveway that leads out onto the B1049 Twenty Pence Road at TL47967117.
+After 3.3 miles the floodbank squeezes between a hedge and cottage on the left and the river on the right; a few metres past the cottage, join a driveway that leads out onto the B1049 Twenty Pence Road at TL47967117.

-Turn left down the road for a few yards, and then right through a metal field gate (which was locked in March 2018) to rejoin the floodbank.
+Turn left down the road for a few metres, and then right through a metal field gate to rejoin the floodbank.
 This runs behind houses and soon curves to the left to head around the Twenty Pence Marina.
-Cross a track over the floodbank, and follow the floodbank as it runs around the marina, before it curves to the left once more to leave the marina.
-1.2 miles after the marina, go through a wooden clapper gate and climb up a bank.
-Cross a safety barrier to reach the A10 road at TL50017178.
+Cross a track over the floodbank, and continue along the floodbank as it runs around the marina, before it curves to the left once more to leave the marina.
+1.2 miles after the marina, go through a wooden clapper gate and climb up a bank to reach a safety barrier.
+Cross the barrier to reach the A10 road at TL50017178.

 The rest of the directions for the walk are easy; just reverse those mentioned above.
 However, for people walking the route in reverse, here they are: